 Sechson had reached the end of a hall, and stood in front of two large wooden doors.
-They were much taller than him, varnished dark brown, and fitted with golden looking hinges and fixtures that looked like brass or gold.
+They were much taller than him, varnished dark brown, and fitted with hinges and fixtures that looked like brass or gold.
 A second, smaller door to his right unlocked with a loud click.
 A red Skeith stepped out from a dark room.
-He couldn’t see much from where he was standing, and the Skeith closed the door behind him.
+He couldn’t see much from where he stood, and the Skeith closed the door behind him.
 He wore a flimsy brown vest with no shirt, bare arms with a large tattoo Sechson couldn’t make out on his right arm, black pants of indeterminate material, and a bowler hat.
 He looked Sechson up and down.

-Afernoon.
-The Servant of the Message has been esspectin
+Af’ernoon.
+The Servant of the Message has been esspectin you.

 I understand.
 Thank you.

-Skeith turned without speaking and opened the small door, and walked back in.
+The Skeith turned, opened the small door, and walked back in.
 Sechson waited as a few moments passed.
-There was a loud clunk, then what sounded like metal sliding against metal, and then another clunk.
-The wooden double doors opened by themselves, and Sechson took this as a cue to go forward.
+There was a loud clunk, what sounded like metal sliding against metal, and then another clunk.
+The wooden double doors opened by themselves, and he took this as a cue to go forward.

-The room was darkened, but he could tell it was massive.
-Electric lights —all switched off— dangled from the ceiling, which extended several meters into the air, and he couldn’t even see the sides of the room to his left and right.
-Before him was what looked to be either a stage or a pulpit, one and a half meters tall, and made of wood.
-A large glass tunnel went down what appeared to be the center of the room (to Sechson’s right), and it looked large enough for only a single person to comfortably walk through it.
-It extended to the pulpit, up some stairs to it.
+The room was dark, but he could tell it was massive.
+Electric lights —all switched off— dangled from the ceiling, which extended several meters into the air, and he couldn’t see the sides of the room to his left or right.
+Before him was what looked to be either a stage or a pulpit, one and a half meters tall, made of wood.
+A large glass tunnel went down the center of the room (to Sechson’s right), large enough for only a single person to comfortably walk through it.
+It extended to the pulpit, and up some stairs to it.
 The entire structure was surrounded by this glass, like a forcefield.
-An aquarium came to Sechson’s mind when looking at it.
+An aquarium came to Sechson’s mind as he looked at it.
 Inside was a figure.
 They weren’t a neopian, nor a Fæ.

 Whenever The Servant of the Message spoke, the sound of his voice struck Sechson with a moment of panic.
 Some kind of insinctual, alien wrongness about it.
-The Bori reached what he considered to be a reasonable distance to the pulpit and lowered himself to one knee, bowing his head.
-The pale figure took a drink from the chalice, ice inside clinking against it.
+The Bori reached what he considered to be a reasonable distance to the pulpit and lowered himself to one knee, then bowed his head.
+The white figure took a drink from the chalice, and ice clinked against the insides.